 Puebla intro

 Puebla is the name of the state as well as its capital city.
 I’ll be talking about the city in this Puebla travel guide.
-Aside from nearby Cholula, I didn’t have time to explore other places in Puebla state but there are plenty of destinations to check out.
+Aside from nearby Cholula in Puebla state, I didn’t have time to explore other places in the region but there are plenty of destinations to check out.

 The other great thing about visiting Puebla is its close proximity to Mexico City.
 It only takes 2 hours by bus from the capital.
 Along with Taxco and Tepoztlan, it’s one of the best short trips from CDMX.
 I’ll explain what to do in Puebla whether you have either 1 day or 2.